tsackton/taelgar/People/Chardonians/Arcus.md

 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`
 >> %%^Campaign:dufr%% Discovered as a statue with the [[Dunmar Fellowship]] on March 25th, 1748 in the [[Dunmari Fort (Gomat)]] %%^End%%

+%% some canonical travel not captured in whereabouts yet %%

 An adventurer and treasure hunter from the [[Society of the Open Scroll]], now petrified in the fort east of [[Gomat]].